Amazon faces backlash in India for selling shoes, rugs with images of Hindu gods

-Thousands of Twitter users backed the call for the boycott, with some tagging Indian Foreign Minister Sushma Swaraj and urging her to take action against the world’s biggest online retailer.
+Thousands of Twitter users backed a call for a boycott of the U.S. retailer, making #BoycottAmazon India’s top trending topic on Twitter.
+Some tagged Indian Foreign Minister Sushma Swaraj, urging her to take action against the company.

+Amazon, the world’s biggest online retailer, said it was removing the products from its online store.

+“All sellers must follow our selling guidelines and those who do not will be subject to action including potential removal of their account,” the company said in a statement.

-The episode is reminiscent of an incident in 2017 when New Delhi took the Seattle, Washington-based company to task after its Canadian website was spotted selling doormats resembling India’s flag.
+The episode is reminiscent of an incident in 2017 when the Indian government took Amazon to task after its Canadian website was spotted selling doormats resembling India’s flag.

 Swaraj at the time threatened to rescind visas of Amazon employees if the doormats were not removed from its site.